African iron overload

+This disorder can be treated with phlebotomy therapy or iron chelation therapy.

 Signs and symptoms

 Symptoms can vary from one person to another.
 It depends on the extent of accumulation and on the body location of the accumulation.
 African iron overload can be considered in patient with some of these conditions.

 Mechanism

 Originally, this was blamed on ungalvanised barrels used to store home-made beer, which led to increased oxidation and increased iron levels in the beer.
 Further investigation has shown that only some people drinking this sort of beer get an iron overload syndrome, and that a similar syndrome occurred in people of African descent who have had no contact with this kind of beer (e.g., African Americans).

 This led investigators to the discovery of a gene polymorphism in the gene for ferroportin, which predisposes some people of African descent to iron overload.

+Diet

+Preparing beer in iron pots or drums results in high iron content.
+The iron content in home-brewed beer is around 46–82 mg/L, compared to 0.5 mg/L in commercial beer.

 Genetics

-The SLC40A1 gene encodes for ferroportin.
-It is the main iron export protein.
-A mutation in SLC40A1 was detected in minority of African American and Native African with primary iron overload, but the ferroportin (Q248H) mutation was not found more regularly in Native southern Africans with dietary iron overload.